How to Grow Large LA. Iris Rhizomes

 When is the Best Time to Lift and Divide Louisiana Iris?

-Late summer and autumn is the optimum period to lift and divide Louisianas.
+Late summer and autumn are the optimum periods to lift and divide Louisianas.
 Depending on the size of the pot you may have to do this every year, large pots not so often.

 When is the Best Time to Buy Louisiana Iris in Australia?